 Adding it all up

 Parent's looking at reducing the cost of books during the post primary cycle said that the use of technology could have an impact here.
-In secondary school, 60% of parents said they would like to see more widespread use of laptops, iPads and eReaders in their children's classroom.
+In secondary school, parents said they would like to see more widespread use of laptops, iPads and eReaders in their children's classroom.

-There are areas where parents can reduce costs such as lunches and transport.
-In secondary school most children bring a packed lunch (74%), but for those that buy their lunch or eat in the school canteen the average spend on school lunches in the year is €183.
-In secondary school, 50% of children travel by car with 35% walking and 21% taking public transport.
-If children can walk or bike to school then this will eliminate the transport cost.
+There are other areas where parents can reduce costs such as lunches and transport.
+Secondary school children can bring a packed lunch, but for those that buy their lunch or eat in the school canteen the average spend on school lunches in the year is €452.
+In secondary school, transport costs for the academic year average around €352 but if children can walk or bike to school then this will eliminate the transport cost.